cs231n/cs231n.github.io/convolutional-networks.md

 2. Second, we must specify the **stride** with which we allocate depth columns around the spatial dimensions (width and height).
 When the stride is 1, then we will allocate a new depth column of neurons to spatial positions only 1 spatial unit apart.
 This will lead to heavily overlapping receptive fields between the columns, and also to large output volumes.
 Conversely, if we use higher strides then the receptive fields will overlap less and the resulting output volume will have smaller dimensions spatially.
 3. As we will soon see, sometimes it will be convenient to pad the input with zeros spatially on the border of the input volume.
 The size of this **zero-padding** is a hyperparameter.
 The nice feature of zero padding is that it will allow us to control the spatial size of the output volumes.
 In particular, we will sometimes want to exactly preserve the spatial size of the input volume.

-We can compute the spatial size of the output volume as a function of the input volume size (\\(W\\)), the receptive field size of the Conv Layer neurons (\\(F\\)), the stride with which they are applied (\\(S\\)), and the amount of zero padding used (\\(P\\)) on the border.
-You can convince yourself that the correct formula for calculating how many neurons "fit" is given by \\((W - F + 2P)/S + 1\\).
+We can compute the spatial size of the output volume as a function of the input volume size ($$W$$), the receptive field size of the Conv Layer neurons ($$F$$), the stride with which they are applied ($$S$$), and the amount of zero padding used ($$P$$) on the border.
+You can convince yourself that the correct formula for calculating how many neurons "fit" is given by $$(W - F + 2P)/S + 1$$.
 If this number is not an integer, then the strides are set incorrectly and the neurons cannot be tiled so that they "fit" across the input volume neatly, in a symmetric way.
 An example might help to get intuitions for this formula:

 <div class="fig figcenter fighighlight">
   <img src="{{site.baseurl}}/assets/cnn/stride.jpeg">
   <div class="figcaption">
     Illustration of spatial arrangement.
 In this example there is only one spatial dimension (x-axis), one neuron with a receptive field size of F = 3, the input size is W = 5, and there is zero padding of P = 1. <b>Left:</b> The neuron strided across the input in stride of S = 1, giving output of size (5 - 3 + 2)/1+1 = 5. <b>Right:</b> The neuron uses stride of S = 2, giving output of size (5 - 3 + 2)/2+1 = 3.
 Notice that stride S = 3 could not be used since it wouldn't fit neatly across the volume.
 In terms of the equation, this can be determined since (5 - 3 + 2) = 4 is not divisible by 3.
     <br>The neuron weights are in this example [1,0,-1] (shown on very right), and its bias is zero.
 These weights are shared across all yellow neurons (see parameter sharing below).
   </div>
 </div>

 *Use of zero-padding*.
 In the example above on left, note that the input dimension was 5 and the output dimension was equal: also 5.
 This worked out so because our receptive fields were 3 and we used zero padding of 1.
 If there was no zero-padding used, then the output volume would have had spatial dimension of only 3, because that it is how many neurons would have "fit" across the original input.
-In general, setting zero padding to be \\(P = (F - 1)/2\\) when the stride is \\(S = 1\\) ensures that the input volume and output volume will have the same size spatially.
+In general, setting zero padding to be $$P = (F - 1)/2$$ when the stride is $$S = 1$$ ensures that the input volume and output volume will have the same size spatially.
 It is very common to use zero-padding in this way and we will discuss the full reasons when we talk more about ConvNet architectures.

 *Constraints on strides*.
 Note that the spatial arrangement hyperparameters have mutual constraints.
-For example, when the input has size \\(W = 10\\), no zero-padding is used \\(P = 0\\), and the filter size is \\(F = 3\\), then it would be impossible to use stride \\(S = 2\\), since \\((W - F + 2P)/S + 1 = (10 - 3 + 0) / 2 + 1 = 4.5\\), i.e. not an integer, indicating that the neurons don't "fit" neatly and symmetrically across the input.
+For example, when the input has size $$W = 10$$, no zero-padding is used $$P = 0$$, and the filter size is $$F = 3$$, then it would be impossible to use stride $$S = 2$$, since $$(W - F + 2P)/S + 1 = (10 - 3 + 0) / 2 + 1 = 4.5$$, i.e. not an integer, indicating that the neurons don't "fit" neatly and symmetrically across the input.
 Therefore, this setting of the hyperparameters is considered to be invalid, and a ConvNet library would likely throw an exception.
 As we will see in the ConvNet architectures section, sizing the ConvNets appropriately so that all the dimensions "work out" can be a real headache, which the use of zero-padding and some design guidelines will significantly alleviate.

 *Real-world example*.
 The [Krizhevsky et al.](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) architecture that won the ImageNet challenge in 2012 accepted images of size [227x227x3].
-On the first Convolutional Layer, it used neurons with receptive field size \\(F = 11\\), stride \\(S = 4\\) and no zero padding \\(P = 0\\).
-Since (227 - 11)/4 + 1 = 55, and since the Conv layer had a depth of \\(K = 96\\), the Conv layer output volume had size [55x55x96].
+On the first Convolutional Layer, it used neurons with receptive field size $$F = 11$$, stride $$S = 4$$ and no zero padding $$P = 0$$.
+Since (227 - 11)/4 + 1 = 55, and since the Conv layer had a depth of $$K = 96$$, the Conv layer output volume had size [55x55x96].
 Each of the 55\*55\*96 neurons in this volume was connected to a region of size [11x11x3] in the input volume.
 Moreover, all 96 neurons in each depth column are connected to the same [11x11x3] region of the input, but of course with different weights.

 **Parameter Sharing.** Parameter sharing scheme is used in Convolutional Layers to control the number of parameters.
 Using the real-world example above, we see that there are 55\*55\*96 = 290,400 neurons in the first Conv Layer, and each has 11\*11\*3 = 363 weights and 1 bias.
 Together, this adds up to 290400 * 364 = 105,705,600 parameters on the first layer of the ConvNet alone.
 Clearly, this number is very high.

 It turns out that we can dramatically reduce the number of parameters by making one reasonable assumption: That if one patch feature is useful to compute at some spatial position (x,y), then it should also be useful to compute at a different position (x2,y2).
 In other words, denoting a single 2-dimensional slice of depth as a **depth slice** (e.g. a volume of size [55x55x96] has 96 depth slices, each of size [55x55]), we are going to constrain the neurons in each depth slice to use the same weights and bias.
 With this parameter sharing scheme, the first Conv Layer in our example would now have only 96 unique set of weights (one for each depth slice), for a total of 96\*11\*11\*3 = 34,848 unique weights, or 34,944 parameters (+96 biases).
 Alternatively, all 55*55 neurons in each depth slice will now be using the same parameters.
 In practice during backpropagation, every neuron in the volume will compute the gradient for its weights, but these gradients will be added up across each depth slice and only update a single set of weights per slice.

 Notice that if all neurons in a single depth slice are using the same weight vector, then the forward pass of the CONV layer can in each depth slice be computed as a **convolution** of the neuron's weights with the input volume (Hence the name: Convolutional Layer).
 Therefore, it is common to refer to the sets of weights as a **filter** (or a **kernel**), which is convolved with the input.
 The result of this convolution is an *activation map* (e.g. of size [55x55]), and the set of activation maps for each different filter are stacked together along the depth dimension to produce the output volume (e.g. [55x55x96]).